 - 1. Align and place the power button, along with its cable, on the slot of the palm-rest and keyboard assembly. - 2.
 Slide the power-button cable into the connector on the fingerprint reader-board and close the latch to secure the cable. - 3.
-Align the screw holes on the power-button bracket with the screw holes on the palm-rest and keyboard assembly. - 4.
-Replace the two screws (M1.6x2.5) that secure power-button bracket to the palm-rest and keyboard assembly.
+Connect the fingerprint reader-cable to the connector on the I/O board and close the latch to secure the cable. - 4.
+Connect the I/O-board cable to the connector on the I/O board and close the latch to secure the cable. - 5.
+Adhere the tape that secures the I/O-board cable to the I/O board. - 6.
+Align the screw holes on the power-button bracket with the screw holes on the palm-rest and keyboard assembly. - 7.
+Replace the two screws (M2x3) that secure power-button bracket to the palm-rest and keyboard assembly.